-Leading by example
+- Leading by example

-Increased collaboration
+- Increased collaboration

+- Monitoring and reporting

 SUSTAINABILITY ACTION AREAS

 PRIORITY ACTION AREA 1: SUSTAINABLE COUNCIL

 We know the big issues that affect our city, from waste management to the health of our waterways.
 While we can influence and support businesses and the wider community, we can make direct change through how we conduct our own business.